-Tubing is summer tradition for East Coast Americans.
-The chance to sit inside a large inner tube of air whilst floating with a beer in hand is an enticing idea for most people and with the added offer of a visiting a craft brewery on the return journey, New York’s Sourced Adventures Delaware Tubing adventure had us at hello.
+Tubing is a summer tradition for East Coast Americans.
+The chance to sit inside a large inner tube of air whilst floating with a beer in hand is an enticing idea for most people, and with the added offer of visiting a craft brewery on the return journey, New York’s Sourced Adventures Delaware Tubing adventure had us at hello.

 Passing across the state lines to Philadelphia, we drive through the picturesque township of Milford, which dates back to 1796.
 Stone mansions and classic weatherboard homes line the streets that once were the home of author Francis McCourt.

-With empty floating cooler and full bladders, we’re grateful to make it back to shore, teeth chattering in the cool breeze.
-A quick hot shower back at the campground and a plate of warm pasta and Italian sausage (part of the package), we’re restored and ready for the last part of the tour – the craft brewery.
+With empty floating coolers and full bladders, we’re grateful to make it back to shore, teeth chattering in the cool breeze.
+With a quick hot shower back at the campground and a plate of warm pasta and Italian sausage (part of the package), we’re restored and ready for the last part of the tour – the craft brewery.

 The Pine Island Brewing Co.